seamusoconnor/seamusoconnor.github.io/_posts/2022-11-11-migrate-to-github.md

 ## Background

 Several years ago, I setup a simple blog to capture what technical stuff I was interested in at the time.
-I also wanted to get an understanding of web devlopment, how to deploy a website, and some coding.
+I also wanted to get an understanding of web development, how to deploy a website, and some coding.
 I looked at some web-hosting services but wanted to maintain my own hardware and see what came with that experience.

 I bought a Raspberry PI B+, downloaded WordPress, and with some luck and a few long evenings, was able to get a self-hosted website going.
 I probably spent more time getting the website up and running than actually writing posts but it was good fun.